Jeonkwan/lightsail-proxy/docs/certificate-strategies.md

 TLS material during first boot via the solution-specific Ansible playbook.
 This keeps issuance simple because the host can satisfy HTTP challenges once the reverse proxy stack is online.
-If you need to generate certificates on the machine that runs Terraform and then push them to the instance at launch time, the following approaches are available.
+If you need to generate certificates on the machine that runs Terraform and then push them to the instance at launch time, the following approaches work without requiring the deployment host to pre-assign a public IP to another machine during validation.

 ## 1. Use the Namecheap DNS API with an ACME DNS-01 flow (Recommended)